 Configuration of data flow within Virtual Node Administration Portal including any adjustments to ETL or data mappings required based on the implementation approach decided upon by the Trading Partner and data flow IPT.

+For new data flows, Trading Partners can use SQL Statements rather than staging environments for data sources with secure connections using common style sheets.
+For data flows with staging table components, Trading Partners may need to map source system data structures to a staging table and then implement SQL statements for extraction from those staging tables for the data flow that is being implemented.

 Testing and deployment activities related to the data flow configuration through three tiered Virtual Node architecture

 Resource planning for ongoing support of the data flow configuration

 Communication with existing Trading Partners who access the previous implementation of the data flow in order to appropriately direct them to the new endpoint for the Virtual Node implementation of the data flow (if applicable)

+Trading Partners may opt to continue to support a local node infrastructure for certain data flows and/or during a transitional period.

 Resource Planning